San Francisco Community Equity Advisory Council

 - Diverse representation of neighborhoods.

-- Inclusion of voices across gender and sexual preferences.
+- Inclusion of voices across gender and sexual orientation.

 This selection process was focused on ensuring that the selected participants have the trust, guidance and access to the communities that they represent.
 These eleven council members will never completely represent the complexity and diversity of communities in San Francisco, but the Council will rely on the multiple existing dialogues, networks, coalitions and organizations to capture the diversity of voices in San Francisco.